Interested in showcasing your leadership through product certification?

-Product assessments are performed by Vugge til Vugge, a qualified independent Accredited Assessment Body trained by the Cradle to Cradle Products Innovation Institute.
-Ethica acts as a contact point for Finnish clients, collects data and collaborates with Vugge til Vugge with the assessment.
+Product assessments are performed by qualified independent Accredited Assessment Bodies trained by the Cradle to Cradle Products Innovation Institute.
+Ethica acts as a contact point for Finnish clients, collects data, helps with roadmaps and optimatization strategies, and collaborates with Assesment Bodies with the assessment.

 Assessment Summary Reports are reviewed by the Institute, which certifies products meeting the Standard requirements, and licenses the use of the Cradle to Cradle Certified™ word and design marks to the product manufacturer.
 Every two years, manufacturers must demonstrate good faith efforts to improve their products in order to have their products re-certified.

 If you are interested in learning more about the certification scheme, contact Lotta Immonen